networknext/next/docs/setup_prerequisites.md

 * Health checks -> 256
 * Regional managed instance groups (US-Central) -> 256

-The requests above are aggressive and they will likely respond with lower numbers, accept these, then deploy the dev environment.
-Then, before you deploy the staging or production environments, request another aggressive quota increase.
-If they complain again, tell them you are doing a load test and these are the absolute numbers you need and this will likely get approved.
+The requests above are moderately aggressive and they will likely respond with lower numbers, accept these lower numbers.

+Later on you can make another quota increase request if you start hitting quota limits.